kevbuh/jarvis/creative/branding.md

 Be free.

-Buy freedom.

-Siri who?
-I like my buddy.
+Siri?
+I like my Buddy.

 Empower uses through a truly intelligent and personalized assistent.